salvatob/HicHacHoe/tech_doc.md

   Returns a new, empty instance.

 - `placeS :: (Int, Int) -> b -> Symbol -> b`
-  Places a symbol (X or O) at the specified coordinates on the board, returning a new board state.
+  Places a `symbol` (X or O) at the specified coordinates on the board, returning a new board state.

 - `nextStates :: Symbol -> b -> [b]`
-  Generates all possible next board states with one specified symbol added from the current state.
+  Generates all possible next board states with one specified `symbol` added from the current state.

 #### `Board` instances
 The library currently contains two `Board` instances.
 The first is `SimpleBoard`.
-It is internally represented as a plain 3x3 2D list of `Symbols`.
+It is internally represented as a plain 3x3 2D list of `symbols`.
 Here is a showcase of some methods implementations:
 ```haskell
 -- simple 3x3 Board instance